Be part of creating a better future.

 Want to reduce your fee?

-- For every enrolled student that you refer, receive $50 off your total tuition for this course.
+• For every full course participant who says you referred them, receive $50 off your total tuition for this course.

-- Consider becoming a Community-Supported-Permaculturist by fund raising a portion of your course fee.
-Here is a sample fund raising letter that you can modify to suit your needs.
+• Consider becoming a Community-Supported-Permaculturist by fund raising a portion of your course fee.
+Here is a sample fund raising letter (http://files.meetup.com/215138/PDC_Sample_FundRaisingLetter.pdf) that you can modify to suit your needs.
+Become a resource for your community!

 Class Size is limited.
 This course typically sells out.

-What: This course consists of the traditional 72-hour PDC course + approx 40 additional hours (plus homework and self-directed study) to ensure we cover hands-on activities, regional examples and timely developments.
-You will participate in this course through a combination of lecture, hands-on exercises, guest speakers, field trips, homework, video, discussion and a group design projects.
-There will be pre-work before the course and 2-3 hours of "homework" between course weekends.
-Students must attend all sessions and complete the group design project in order to receive their certificates of completion.
+What: This course consists of the traditional 72-hour PDC course + approx 40 additional hours = well over 120 contact hours (+ homework and self-directed study) to ensure we cover hands-on activities, regional examples and timely developments.
+You will participate in this course through a combination of lecture, hands-on exercises, guest speakers, field trips, homework, video, discussion and a group student design project.
+There will be pre-work (short readings and some video) before the course and 2-3 hours of "homework" between course weekends.
+Students must attend all sessions and complete the group design project on the final weekend in order to receive their certificates of completion.

 Topics Include (but not limited to...)